Gempen, its History and Nature

 20 July 2022

 Nature is varied, and the Jura is at its best on the plateau of Gempen and Hochwald (canton Solothurn).
 Only the streams and ponds, which are so plentiful elsewhere in the Jura, are lacking.
-The region is well known for its fruit trees, forests, meadows, rocky outcrops and Alps views.
+The region is renowned for its diverse landscapes, including fruit trees, forests, meadows, rocky outcrops, and stunning Alpine views.

 The history of Gempen is as varied as its nature.
 The Celtic tribe of the Rauraken inhabited the area and went to Bibracte, only to be devastatingly defeated by Caesar in 58 BC.
 In Roman times, a road led to nearby Augusta Raurica on the Rhine.
 Gempen is derived from the Latin name campanus (field or plain).